kovs705/KMP-git-ignore/README.md

 ### Objective-C ###
 # Xcode
-# gitignore contributors: remember to update Global/Xcode.gitignore, Objective-C.gitignore & Swift.gitignore

 ## User settings
 xcuserdata/

-## compatibility with Xcode 8 and earlier (ignoring not required starting Xcode 9)
+## compatibility with Xcode 8 and earlier
 *.xcscmblueprint
 *.xccheckout

-## compatibility with Xcode 3 and earlier (ignoring not required starting Xcode 4)
+## compatibility with Xcode 3 and earlier
 build/
 DerivedData/
 *.moved-aside